luizdepra/luizdepra/README.md

 ### Hello :wave:

 My name is Luiz F. A. de Prá.
-I'm a software developer from Curitiba, Brazil and I'm currently working at @olist as a Python Developer.
+I'm a software developer from Curitiba, Brazil.

 My interests are:
 - Software Engineering in general :technologist: